Sign In / Sign Out

 Can I get elective credits for NEURUS?

-Yes, up to 12 credits of electives usually taken as PUP 590 Reading and Conference, or PUP 592 Research: Independent Study.
+Yes, up to 12 credits of electives usually taken as PUP 590 Reading and Conference, or PUP 592 Research.

 What if I have a course conflict but still want to study abroad?

-Students with course conflicts should get in touch with the MUEP Program Coordinator or the Graduate Student Services Support Coordinator to discuss options with the faculty and the MUEP Program Director.
+Students with course conflicts should get in touch with the MUEP Program Coordinator or the Manager of Graduate Programs to discuss options.

 Can I turn my NEURUS research into my capstone project?